Rize Trade vs Journalytix: Which trading journal is the better alternative?

 Prop Firm Team Management | ❌ Individual traders only | ✅ Enterprise dashboards |

-Starting Price | $24/mo (Essential) | $47/mo |
+Starting Price | $19/mo (Essential, billed annually) | $47/mo |

 How much does Rize Trade cost vs Journalytix?

-Journalytix: $47/month (or $399/year), includes all features and a 2-week free trial.
+Journalytix: $47/month or $399/year — all features included, 2-week free trial

 When should you choose Journalytix instead of Rize Trade?

-Real-time position and P&L tracking during the session is your primary need
+Real-time position and P&L tracking during the session is your primary need — not post-session review

 When is Rize Trade the clear choice as a Journalytix alternative?

-Choose Rize Trade if you’re trying to build discipline and consistency.
-It’s built to measure rule-following, expose emotional leaks, and make review a daily habit.
-For a baseline on avoiding fraud and setting realistic expectations, see the SEC’s investor guidance on key things to consider before investing.
+Pick Rize Trade if you're trying to build discipline and consistency.
+It's built to measure rule-following, expose emotional leaks, and turn review into a daily habit.

-You want a structured review process (premarket planning, intraday check-ins, end-of-day report cards)
+You want a structured review process — premarket planning, intraday check-ins, end-of-day report cards

 You trade more than just futures (stocks, options, forex, crypto across multiple brokers)